jacopograndi/slay2/README.md

 # slay2
 reimplementation of slay in python
 Slay is a game by Sean O'Connor [link](http://www.windowsgames.co.uk/slay.html)
+The sprites are rendered from Blender

 ![gameplay](https://github.com/jacopograndi/slay2/blob/main/slay2_gameplay.png?raw=true)